WHAT IS CASA MILA (LA PEDRERA)?

 Apparently, after the inauguration of the building, Gaudi himself collected the glass bottles after the celebration and decorated one of the chimneys with the broken glass pieces.

 You can spend quite some time just walking around and enjoying the panoramic views of Passeig de Gracia neighborhood.
-You can even spot the Sagrada Familia in the background.

 From here, you continue your visit going down, to the attic.